clemcrafts/trumid/README.md

 ![Alt text](https://i.ibb.co/9gtZ7Fm/Screenshot-2024-03-07-at-13-55-48.png "Optional title")

+Users (internal or external) can be given read-only access to dashboards by region and enjoy advanced weather analytics.

 ## 2. Advanced system monitoring via Prometheus

 To monitor resources and system-level metrics, Prometheus and Grafana are the elephants in the room: